mitchelledom/vms-zoo-woodside/WORK.md

 ## Luke
 ### In Progress
 * Monthly reporting, First Draft completed 9th Friday
-* Create work.md and vmz-zoo-woodside to migrate client relate scripts
 * Review the patch on boarding documentation with Sunny and Michael for Linux and Windows
 * Catchup with Rick Ross about the CIS and AMI compliance checks
 * Catchup with Gus regarding CPM licences